opencost/opencost/ui/README.md

-# Kubecost Open Source UI
+# OpenCost Open Source UI

+Reference UI for OpenCost
 The preferred install path for Kubecost is via Helm chart, and is explained [here](http://docs.kubecost.com/install)

 To manually run an open source demo UI, follow the steps below.